Research

 My research interests broadly include applied and computational topology, topological data analysis (TDA), dynamical systems, network science, opinion dynamics, and machine learning.
 Below are a few example of projects/topics I'm currently interested in.

 Inspired by the work of Hickok et al. 2022 studying the spatial coverage of polling sites, we are working to extend the method to other resources such as parks.
 While all voting sites are (theoretically) the same, with resources like parks there is also a notion of quality.
 Using persistent homology, we identify holes in coverage of resources with heterogeneous quality.
 We expect to have a preprint in 2024.
+This is joint work with Gillian Grindstaff, Abigail Hickok, Jiajie Luo, and Mason A. Porter.

 Microbial Interaction Networks